Luther Gulick (social scientist)

 Luther Halsey Gulick (1892–1993) was an American political scientist, Eaton Professor of Municipal Science and Administration at Columbia University, and Director of its Institute of Public Administration, known as an expert on public administration.

-Biography
+Early life

 Luther Halsey Gulick was born January 17, 1892, in Osaka, Japan.
-His father was congregationalist missionary Sidney Lewis Gulick (1860–1945) and his mother was Clara May (Fisher) Gulick.
-Luther Gulick graduated from Oberlin College in 1914 and received his Ph.D. from Columbia University in 1920.
+His father was congregationalist missionary Sidney Lewis Gulick (1860–1945), and his mother was Clara May (Fisher) Gulick.
+Gulick graduated from Oberlin College in 1914 and received his Ph.D. from Columbia University in 1920.